HenryTech12/Elder-Pay/README.md

 # ElderPay

-Voice-first banking for people the app-based banking model leaves out — built for the **NITHUB Innovation Fair Hackathon 2026**.
+Voice-first banking for people the app-based banking model leaves out.

 ## The problem